tom-abraham/hoover/README.md

     3. The service url as "/hoover/clean" and port as 8080
     4. All exceptions logged using slf4j.
     5. starting point is also cleaned since hoover is always on.
+    6. Input array with 'patches' will be considered as distinct.

     b) Sample request with success case:
             curl --location 'http://localhost:8080/hoover/clean' \